Is Snapchat Safe and Private for Kids?

 Snapchat Risk 4: Snapcode by Virtual Strangers

 Snapchat makes it so easy to find friends, including by using QR Snapcodes, that it can be easy for your child to accept friend requests from people they don’t actually know.
-For parents, this can be a key concern regarding the question is Snapchat safe for kids.
+For parents, this can be a key concern regarding whether Snapchat is safe for kids.

 There are many reasons why having strangers (or virtual strangers) on your teen’s Snapchat friends list is risky.
 To this end, it’s crucial to speak frankly with your child about the importance of only accepting friend requests from people they know.